 IMPLEMENTATION CONVENTION.
 The composite guideline that documents a specific business interpretation of an ASC X12 transaction set standard.
 Conventions define the structure, content and DLMS business rules for a specific business interpretation; it maps application data requirements into specific data fields within the X12 transaction set (TS) and establishes parameters for its business usage for implementation in the DLMS.
 DLMS Implementation Conventions are also known as either DLMS Supplements or DLMS Logistics Implementation Conventions.
-DLMS Implementation Conventions are also known as DLMS Logistics Implementation Conventions, particularly by the DoD Transportation community.
+DLMS Implementation Conventions, particularly by the DoD Transportation community.
 DLMS Implementation Conventions were formerly known as DLMS Supplements.